Ovarian cancer

 How the surgery is done

 You will be given a general anaesthetic and will have either a laparoscopy (with 3–4 small cuts in your abdomen) or a laparotomy (with a vertical cut from around your bellybutton to your pubic line).
-A laparoscopy may be used to see if a suspicious mass is cancerous.
-If the cancer is advanced, you will usually have a laparotomy.

 You may have a biopsy during surgery if you cannot have an image-guided biopsy, or to remove and check a suspicious tumour.
-The results will help decide if you need debulking surgery.
+The tissue samples will be sent to a pathologist, who will check them for signs of cancer.

-If cancer is found, the surgeon will remove as much cancer as possible.
+If cancer is found, the surgeon will remove as much visible cancer as possible.
 This is called debulking or cytoreductive surgery.
 You may also have chemotherapy before or after surgery.

 Debulking usually means removing the ovaries, fallopian tubes, uterus and cervix.
 Depending on how far the cancer has spread, other organs or tissue may also be removed during the same operation.